At BOOM!, we’re often asked how to deal with dark circles and puffiness around the eyes.

 To minimize the appearance of texture, begin with a lightweight liquid moisturizer, like Boom Gold™.
-This organic facial oil hydrates the skin under your eyes and absorbs quickly.
+This luxurious facial oil made with organic ingredients absorbs quickly and hydrates the skin under your eyes.

 Next, add a moisturizer containing a thick occlusive, like beeswax, to hold moisture in.
 We suggest Boomsilk™, our all-natural moisturizer made with beeswax, honey and olive oil.

 Finally, make sure your foundation or concealer is the same shade as your skin, then use your finger to dab it under your eyes.

 Lightweight, water-based products can brighten dark areas while adding moisture that helps prevent your skin from looking too dry or flakey as your makeup settles.